-The overall coverage of Pillar II, measured as a ratio between the number of participants and the economically active population (number of insured persons in Pillar I), was almost 92% in 2017, while Pillar III covered only little more than 4% of the economically active population.
+The overall coverage of Pillar II, measured as a ratio between the number of participants and the economically active population (number of insured persons in Pillar I), was almost 93% in 2018, while Pillar III covered merely 4% of the economically active population.
 Thus, we can expect that future pension income stream will be influenced mostly by Pillar II pensions, while Pillar III will generate an insignificant part of individuals' income during retirement.

-Regarding the income level, Lithuania's citizens have experienced relatively high rates of income increase during the last 15 years (6.85% annually).
-However, the overall income level is well below the EU average (€728.5 in 2017).
+Regarding the income level, Lithuania's citizens have experienced relatively high rates of income increase during the last 15 years (6.85% annually), while only in 2018, the income has risen by more than 10%.
+However, the overall income level is well below the EU average (€795 in 2018).